robingong/zh-NER-TF/README.md

 This repository includes the code for buliding a very simple __character-based BiLSTM-CRF sequence labelling model__ for Chinese Named Entity Recognition task.
 Its goal is to recognize three types of Named Entity: PERSON, LOCATION and ORGANIZATION.

-This code works on __Python 3 & TensorFlow 1.2__ and the following repository [https://github.com/guillaumegenthial/sequence_tagging](https://github.com/guillaumegenthial/sequence_tagging) gives me much help.
+This code works on __Python 3 & TensorFlow 1.2__ (alex:windows7 conda install tensorflow-gpu,也可以用)and the following repository [https://github.com/guillaumegenthial/sequence_tagging](https://github.com/guillaumegenthial/sequence_tagging) gives me much help.

 ### model